-The beneficiaries accessing Baytree’s provision are representative of Lambeth’s complex cultural and ethnic mix.
+Women and girls who access Baytree’s provision are representative of Lambeth’s complex cultural and ethnic mix.

 Like many London boroughs, Lambeth has areas of affluence and of poverty, often found side by side.
 There is a persistent pool of economically inactive people with low economic and social mobility who often experience high levels of poor education, employment and health outcomes leading to social exclusion.